Updated April 2026

 Hosting Frequency

-Full-time short-term rental properties (180+ nights/year) attract higher premiums than occasional hosts.
-Some insurers distinguish between part-time and full-time hosting.
+Full-time short-term rental properties attract higher premiums than occasional hosts.
+Some insurers distinguish between part-time hosting and year-round commercial rental operations.

 👥